jyashwanthraj/portfolio/README.md

 # Portfolio Website

-Welcome to my portfolio website!
-The website is built using HTML and CSS and can be easily run in Visual Studio Code.
+Welcome to my portfolio website! link : https://jyashwanthraj.github.io/portfolio/index.html The website is built using HTML and CSS and can be easily run in Visual Studio Code.

 ## Getting Started